- Renewable: Unknown

 You need to gather your documentation and then review the list of scholarships available through Grand Rapids Community Foundation to see which one will be the most suitable for you.

-It is important to regularly check your email via which you will be notified about important things related to scholarship.
+It is important to regularly check your email via which you will be notified about important things related to the scholarship.

 Firstly, the award is available only to those students who are residents of Kent or Ottawa counties.